-There he openly denounced the tyrant, for which he was arrested and thrown into a dungeon, awaiting certain death which, however, due to his brilliant speech in self-defense and his extraordinary powers of mind, he averted, securing his liberty.
+There, he openly denounced the tyrant, and he was arrested and thrown into a dungeon, awaiting certain death which, however, due to his brilliant speech in self-defense and his extraordinary powers of mind, he averted, securing his liberty.

 At least 16 temples were built in honor of Apollonius of Tyana

 Today, few are aware of the Greek from Cappadocia.
 In the ancient world, however, the great philosopher had something like 16 temples built in his honor all over the Mediterranean world, and possibly down through Mesopotamia (Babylon-Iraq) and into India.
 He was a mythical hero during the time of the Roman Empire.

 Apollonius was a charismatic teacher and miracle worker who became a follower of the religious teacher and mathematician Pythagoras and was heavily influenced by his philosophies.

 It is the ancient Greek philosophical thought that separates his beliefs from Jesus Christ.

 Jesus Christ taught his followers that God answers prayers.
 Apollonius of Tyana believed in a God who was pure intellect and taught his followers that the only way to converse with God was through the intellect.
 He taught that prayers and sacrifice were useless and that God really did not want to converse with men.

 “The gods do not need sacrifices, so what might one do to please them?
 Acquire wisdom, it seems to me, and do all the good in one’s power to those humans who deserve it,” he had said.

 He traveled widely around the Mediterranean and into India as a preacher, speaking his message and healing the sick.